rrich-kray/react-portfolio/README.md

 ## How it Works

-The application was built using React, and consists of the following five components:
+The application was built using React, and consists of the following:

 - An About component
 - A Contact component